holasoysoler/git-practice/README.md

 Merging means to bring changes from one branch into another

+- A fast-forward merge happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.

 ## What's a remote?

 A remote repo is one hosted somwwhere other than our local machine.
 We can add remotes with `git remote add` and set up *tracking branches* to track differences between our local and remote repos.